 Lisa Birch is a freelance writer and editor from the beautiful western suburbs of Adelaide.
 She shares her little house with her husband, her daughter and two mischievous cats.
 Lisa will be proofreading the book.

 Alex was born with Spina Bifida, he is 8 1/2 years old.
 As a result of his Spina Bifida he is a paraplegic and gets around in a manual wheelchair.
 He is the second of 4 children, he has an older brother Elliott (10), and younger sisters Betty (3) and Sophie (1).
 Alex loves sport and a bright young boy.
 He attends the local primary school and is popular, with a great sense of humor.
 There is nothing Alex won't try, he has a fiery temper and is a bit of a sore loser, which makes him determined.
 He has had his ups and downs and we still have them, serious surgery at 8 weeks old, and plenty of other procedures and hospital visits, he is part of the Starlight foundation and is currently thinking about his "wish".
-Alex is contributing his story and will be written by Meg Harris.
+Alex is contributing his story and his writer will be announced soon.

 The last 9 years of Neville Hiatt's journey have been a painful journey after an accident intermissioned a promising radio career.
 All his artistic work from his photographs to his books were born out of a recommendation from his psychologist to find a new voice.
 He is passionate about people being known for their abilities not their disabilities.
 Neville will be contributing and writing his story.